OFFICIAL

 9.1 Self-Sufficiency

 • Riders must carry all necessary equipment and be self-sufficient.
+It will be ok to make stops at Top Gun Zone for water and snacks.

 9.2 Equipment Replacement